replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes styling on `<pre>` elements in the Helm install modals (Alpha) so that their heights match the content.

 ### Known Issue {#known-issues-1-86-0}

+This issue is resolved in the app manager v1.86.1.

 There is a known issue in the app manager v1.86.0 that causes certain icons in the Replicated admin console to display incorrectly in Firefox browsers.
 The icons display in a very large size, making it difficult for users to access the fields on several of the admin console screens.